 Manic Kingdom by Dr. Eeks ( Erin Stair, MD, MPH)

 “This true, provocative, sometimes hilarious, often shocking story features 3 eccentric characters that will make you rethink mental illness, sanity and what people call crazy.”

-Is what someone experiences truly “mental illness” or is it the body’s and mind’s collective response to a series of unfortunate, heartbreaking and stressful life events?
+Is what someone experiences truly mental illness or is it the body’s and mind’s collective response to a series of unfortunate, heartbreaking and stressful life events?
 Can conventional therapy help you?
-YES.
+Yes.
 But can it fail you?
-YES.
-IN A BIG WAY.
-Can you find the cure in highly unusual places that make the rest of the world?
+Yes.
+Can you find the “cure” in highly unusual places that shocks the rest of the world?
 Yes.
 Can fear be a good thing?
 Fear can be an excellent thing.
 Can life change for the better or for the worse rapidly, sparking temporary dips off the cerebral balance beam into the quicksand of what the world labels insanity?
 Yes, I know it can, because that’s exactly what I experienced.
 Since then, I’ve learned to let go of trying to find an answer for everything, especially the “Why” and “How” did this happen.
 Now, I choose embrace the uncertainty.
 And you know what?
 I’ve been much happier. – Erin Stair, MD, MPH

 Order a signed copy of Dr. Stair’s novel Manic Kingdom here or order a hard copy or e-book from Amazon.

 “Could that disheveled young woman— rooting around in the trash for potatoes and clothes— possibly be a med student?
 The unthinkable becomes reality when you are seduced by the Manic Kingdom.
 It can upend your seemingly pitch-perfect existence, thrusting you into a world where your inhibitions, intellect, and instincts are powerless to save you.
 Join Dr. Erin Stair on the journey of a lifetime.